paritho/3Heap/README.md

     my3heap.buildheap();
     my3heap.sort();

+You may also print the heap by calling print().
+Please be wary of doing this with large data sets.

 threeheap is templated and should accept all data types, though only int has been tested at this time.